 - Diagrams of dining room/buffet line set-up

-- Advance notice of any special considerations: stationed champagne toasts, hor’s d’oeurves, cake cutting and any boxes provided for saving 1st anniversary cake, extra set-up or breakdown, etc.
+- Advance notice of any special considerations.
+Stationed champagne toasts, hor’s d’oeurves, cake cutting, supplies, extra set-up/breakdown needs, etc.